INCA JUNGLE TO MACHU PICCHU MULTI-SPORT 6-DAYS

 - Area: cloud forest – rainforest, warm and hot Early wake up call as we get ready for today’s activity and enjoy your last prepared breakfast with our chef.

-Here we get our first view of Machu Picchu and the famous mountains of Machu Picchu and Huayna Picchu.
-Following the tour, we start descending to Hidroelectrica plant, enjoying views of beautiful cascading waterfalls.
-This hike takes around 2 hours.
-For today’s lunch we get a chef prepared box lunch to enjoy at the middle of the river, Aobamba.
-You can jump in to the very clean water for a refreshing swim.
-The last part of today is a nice path to walk near the railroad and it will take us approximately 3 hours until you arrive in Aguas Calientes, located at the foot of Machu Picchu.
+Following our chef-prepared breakfast at our campsite in Santa Teresa we will drive to the Zip-Line adventure center.
+Here we will enjoy over 2 hours of fun as we zip high above the valley floor.
+Following this exciting adventure we will drive for 45 minutes to the Hydroelectric station where we will enjoy lunch at the local restaurant upon arrival, while enjoying the cascading waterfalls.
+The next part of today is a hike near the railroad and it will take us approximately 3 hours om an original Inca trail until our arrival in Aguas Calientes, located at the foot of Machu Picchu.
 Here will be a good chance to get views of the city from the Urubamba River up to Machu Picchu and Huayna Picchu mountains.
 This section is very interesting because it is a trail that was used by the American Professor Hiram Bingham who scientifically discovered Machu Picchu after centuries of it being lost.
 He walked along this valley looking for the last city of the Incas call Vitcus Vilcabamba and luckily he fell into Machu Picchu.
 You will get to pass by the farm of Melchor Artaega, one of the guides of Mr Bingham, his house still covered with lots of flora and fauna surrounding the place.
 Finally, upon your arrival into Aguas Calientes, you will enjoy a nice hot shower at your hotel.
-Dinner is booked already by us at one of the village’s local restaurants, where the guide will organize everything for your visit of Machu Picchu.
+Dinner is booked already by us at one of the village’s local restaurants, where the guide will discuss tomorrow’s visit of Machu Picchu.

-SIXTH DAY: MACHU PICCHU – WAYNA PICCHU MOUNTAIN – INCA BRIDGE – MACHU PICCHU INCA CITY – CUSCO
+MACHU PICCHU – MACCHU PICCHU MOUNTAIN – CUSCO

 - Meals: Breakfast with snacks • Highest Elevation: 8,640 ft